Xuchuang Wang

 joining the lab

-I am building a group at HKBU CS that works at the intersection of learning theory and the two networks of the next decade.
-If you are excited to work on questions like —
+I am building a research group at HKBU CS at the intersection of learning theory and the two networks described above.
+Representative questions include:

-• How should a population of LLM agents share what they learn without drowning each other in messages?
+- enabling a population of LLM agents to share what they learn while keeping communication overhead low;

-• What do provable guarantees look like when feedback is adversarial, multi-modal, or quantum?
+- establishing provable guarantees when feedback is adversarial, multi-modal, or quantum.

-— then we should talk.
-Students will publish at top venues (NeurIPS, ICML, ICLR, AAAI, SIGMETRICS, INFOCOM), collaborate with a network of labs at UMass, CUHK, CityU, NJU, and SJTU, and work on problems that matter both mathematically and practically.
-See recent mentees and their first-author papers for a sense of what is possible.
+Students in my group publish at leading venues (NeurIPS, ICML, ICLR, AAAI, SIGMETRICS, INFOCOM) and collaborate with labs at UMass, CUHK, CityU, NJU, and SJTU; recent mentees and their first-author papers appear on the team page.

-Beyond PhD positions, I also host Research Assistants (remote or onsite at HKBU) on 3- or 6-month terms — a great fit for senior undergraduates, master’s students, or recent graduates who want to try research before committing to a PhD, or who already have a concrete project they want to push to publication.
+Beyond Ph.D. positions, I host Research Assistants (remote or onsite at HKBU) on 3- or 6-month terms — suitable for senior undergraduates, master’s students, or recent graduates who wish to gain research experience before applying to a Ph.D. program, or to develop a concrete project toward publication.

 research highlights